Olivettia/Csharp_projects/doc/en/async/features.md

 	* value (optional)
 * output: this : Operation

 Start the functions queue.
-If go is called with one argum
+If go is called with one argument, this argument will be the argument of the first function in the queue.
+Appending more functions to the queue by calling next is still possible after go is called.

+	Async
+		.chain()
+		.next(firstFunction)
+		.next(secondFunction)
+		.go()
+		.next(thirdFunction);